 Both teams rely heavily on their farm systems.

-Neander has been part of the Rays organization since 2007, and that is how the the Rays became a force in the AL East, as then GM Matthew Silverman built up an outstanding farm system.
+Neander has been part of the Rays organization since 2007, and that is when the the Rays became a force in the AL East, as then GM Matthew Silverman built up an outstanding farm system.
 The result?
 Four postseason appearances and one World Series appearance from 2008 through 2013.

 Stearns came to Milwaukee from Houston, where he was assistant general manager.
 The Astros used the same approach in terms of adding talent, as they built up their farm system and now have the best record in MLB (38-16).